All Products

 Mount Path

-Enter a local path of the ECS instance on which you want to mount the file system.
-Use a Linux absolute path that starts with a forward slash (/).
+Enter a local path of the Linux ECS instance on which you want to mount the file system.
+Use an absolute path that starts with a forward slash (/).
 Example: /mnt.
+If you specify a subdirectory that does not exist, the system automatically creates the subdirectory.

 Automatic Mount